fistasolutions/step2-learn-agenticai/01_technology_background/00_prologue/readme.md

 The move toward agentic AI expands responsibility beyond mere functionality.
 These developers must be custodians of ethical AI development, considering issues such as bias, fairness, accountability, and transparency.

 ### Fairness and Bias Mitigation:
-Agentic AI developers need a keen awareness of how biases creep into data and models, often perpetuating inequalities.
+Agentic AI developers need a keen awareness of **how biases creep into data and models**, often perpetuating inequalities.
 They should incorporate fairness metrics, bias detection tools, and data augmentation techniques that reduce harmful stereotypes and ensure equitable outcomes.

 ### Privacy and Security:
 In a world of increasing data-driven decision-making, privacy must remain paramount.
-This involves employing differential privacy, federated learning, encryption, and other techniques that respect user data while still enabling model training and improvement.
+This involves employing differential privacy, **federated learning, encryption, and other techniques that respect user data while still enabling model training and improvement**.

 ### Explainability and Interpretability:
 As AI-driven decisions influence lives more directly, stakeholders—regulators, customers, and end-users—demand explanation.
 Agentic AI developers must create models with interpretable results, use tools like saliency maps, or leverage symbolic reasoning layers.
 This helps build trust and fosters accountability when things go wrong.

 ### Regulatory Compliance and Standards Adherence:
 AI regulation is evolving worldwide.
-Developers must stay abreast of standards such as the European Union’s AI Act or industry-specific guidelines.
-They need to build systems aligned with evolving ethical frameworks, legal constraints, and societal norms.
+Developers must stay abreast of standards such as the **European Union’s AI Act or industry-specific guidelines.** They need to build systems aligned with evolving ethical frameworks, legal constraints, and societal norms.

-### Creative Problem-Solving and Continuous Learning
+### Creative Problem-Solving and Continuous Learning:
 AI development is inherently exploratory.
-Agentic AI developers must be comfortable with open-ended challenges, rapid prototyping, and iterative refinement.
-They thrive in uncertainty and are unafraid to experiment:
+Agentic AI developers must be comfortable with **open-ended challenges, rapid prototyping, and iterative refinement.
+They thrive in uncertainty and are unafraid to experiment:**

 ### Curiosity and Adaptability:
-As new algorithms and architectures emerge, developers must maintain a growth mindset.
-Continuous learning—be it through academic research, hands-on experimentation, or professional training—ensures they remain at the cutting edge.
+As new algorithms and architectures emerge, **developers must maintain a growth mindset.** Continuous learning—be it through academic research, hands-on experimentation, or professional training—ensures they remain at the cutting edge.

 ### Systems Thinking:
 Rather than focusing on isolated components, agentic developers reason about entire systems.
 They consider feedback loops, emergent behaviors, and unintended side effects.
 This holistic view often reveals hidden opportunities and pitfalls.